 22. It’s believed that Gaudi got his inspiration for Casa Milà from a mountain.
 It’s not known, however, which mountain exactly.

-There have been speculations it as either the rocks of Fray Guerau in Prades mountains, the St. Miquel del Fai, or the cliffs Torrent Pareis in Menorca.
+There have been speculations it as either the rocks of Fray Guerau in Prades mountains, St. Miquel del Fai, or the cliffs Torrent Pareis in Menorca.

 23. Another option regarding the inspiration that Gaudi had was that he got it from medieval castles because the chimneys on top resemble guards with helmets.